usnistgov/feasst/OVERVIEW.rst

   * See ``python launch.py --help`` (e.g., adjust ``--feasst_install`` or ``--hours_terminate``).
 * Find :doc:`tutorial/README` that are closest to what you would like to accomplish.
 * Reproduce the expected result of those :doc:`tutorial/README`.
-* To modify the tutorial to accomplish your goals, refer to the :doc:`../plugin/text_interface` documentation.
+* To modify :doc:`tutorial/README` to accomplish your goals, refer to the :doc:`../plugin/text_interface` documentation.
-* Compare the energy of a :doc:`reference configuration<plugin/monte_carlo/tutorial/tutorial_0_ref_configs>` with a trusted source.
+* Compare the energy of a :doc:`reference configuration<plugin/monte_carlo/tutorial/tutorial_0_ref_configs>` with a trusted source to ensure the model, :doc:`/particle/README` return an expected result.

 Features
 ================================================================================